-The Grand River has a rich history dating back before settlers came to America.
-Originally called “O-wash-ta-nong” (“Far-away-water”) by Native Americans, the Grand River became a key route for trade and travel in Michigan’s Lower Peninsula after the arrival of explorers and white settlers in the early 1800’s.
+The Grand River has a significant part in Michigan’s history.
+Originally called “O-wash-ta-nong” (meaning “Far-away-water”) by Native Americans, the Grand River became an important transportation route in Michigan’s Lower Peninsula for explorers and white settlers after their arrival in the early 1800’s.

-The Grand River also helped shape Michigan’s boundaries.
-In 1821, Native Americans ceded the entire area south of the Grand River, except for several reservations, to the U.S. government in the Treaty of Chicago.
+The Grand River also played a major role in forming Michigan’s boundaries when Native Americans ceded the entire area south of the Grand River, besides several reservations, to the U.S. government in the 1821 Treaty of Chicago.

-West Michigan’s primary city got its name from the strong, swift rapids that used to flow in the Grand.
-The city sits next to the river’s banks, and its 0.7 square miles of water come primarily from the river.
-Over the past few years, the river has been home to noteworthy ArtPrize entries, such as 2009’s “Nessie.”
+Michigan’s second largest city gets its name from the once large and powerful rapids that used to flow in the Grand River.
+The city sits next to the river’s banks, and its 0.7 square miles of water come primarily from the Grand River.

 The Grand River

-At 260 miles long, the Grand River is the longest in Michigan.
-It runs through nine cities, including Jackson, Eaton Rapids, Lansing, Grand Ledge, Portland, Ionia, Lowell, Grand Rapids, and Grand Haven, and eventually empties into Lake Michigan.
+The Grand River is Michigan’s longest river.
+At 260 miles long, it runs through nine cities—Jackson, Eaton Rapids, Lansing, Grand Ledge, Portland, Ionia, Lowell, Grand Rapids, and Grand Haven—and eventually empties into Lake Michigan.

-The Grand River carries an average 3,800 ft³/s (108 m³/s) of water, and its watershed drains an average area of 5,572 square miles (14,431 km²).
-The several dams along its length make it great river for trout and salmon fishing.
+The Grand River watershed drains an average area of 5,572 square miles (14,431 km²), and carries an average 3,800 ft³/s (108 m³/s) of water.
+It has several dams along its length, but a great portion of the river is perfect for trout and salmon fishing.

-The Grand River has six tributaries, Red Cedar River, Looking Glass River, Maple River, Flat River, Thornapple River, and Rogue River, all of which are great for fishing.
+The Grand River’s has six tributaries, which are Red Cedar River, Looking Glass River, Maple River, Flat River, Thornapple River, and Rogue River.